How to throw a beatnik party

 Serve something crunchy in the vinyl of a jazz great

-anything else can explode with flavor on atomic platters.
+anything else can explode with flavor on atomic retro platters.

 Icebreakers